erikvw/remote-read-sql/README.rst

 Running a single query
 ++++++++++++++++++++++

 To run a single query and return a Dataframe, pass the SQL query to ``remote_read_sql`` along with your ``conn_opts`` from above.
-The SQL query can be any valid SELECT statement.
+The SQL query must be a valid SELECT query.

 .. code-block:: python

-    # open ssh, open db, read sql into dataframe, close db, close ssh
+    # open ssh, open db, read SQL into dataframe, close db, close ssh
     df = remote_read_sql("SELECT * FROM subject_glucose", **conn_opts)

     # inspect the dataframe